13917931-project-tasks/mnsec-docs/en/attacks.md

 1. alert udp any 4444 -> any any (msg:"POSSBL SCAN M-SPLOIT R.SHELL UDP"; classtype:trojan-activity; sid:1000014; priority:1; rev:1;)

 #### ICMP Flood

+Was not detected by any rule

+#### Fragmentation

+Flood attacks which were related to seding packets with high data size, promoting packets fragmentation, were not detected.